hmslima/sambahsacompletegrammar/sambahsa.md

 **2 ÷ 2 = 1 –** dwo dividen ab dwo egal (ad) oin

-Score or result of votation, like the result of a soccer game where Barcelona scored two gols and Real Mardid scored one.
+Score or result of voting, like the result of a soccer game where Barcelona scored two gols and Real Mardid scored one.

 **Dwo contra oin pro Barcelona –** two to one to Barcelona